refIekt/lit/README.md

 ## Installation

-Applications using the Lit API should install the `lit` command in your terminal.
+Applications using the Lit API should install the `lit` command for you.
 To install it manually run:
 ```
 gem install lit-cli
 ```